as-pect/as-pect/packages/core/README.md

 [Describe]: toHaveLength TypedArray type: Uint32Array

  [Success]: ✔ should assert expected length
- [Success]: ✔ Throws: when expected length should not equal the same value RTrace: +3
+  [Throws]: ✔ when expected length should not equal the same value RTrace: +3
  [Success]: ✔ should verify the length is not another value
- [Success]: ✔ Throws: when the length is another expected value RTrace: +3
+  [Throws]: ✔ when the length is another expected value RTrace: +3
 ```

 The `RTrace: +3` corresponds to an `Expectation`, a `Uint32Array`, and a single